Amazon parrot: Distribution and habitat

 Amazon parrots are native to the Neotropical Americas, ranging from South America to Mexico, and the Caribbean.
 Outside of their native habitats, more than 14 species of amazon parrots have been observed.
-In Italy, there are only two reproductive populations of Amazona, dating back to their introduction in 1991 to the city of Genoa.
+In Italy, there are two reproductive populations of Amazona, dating back to their introduction in 1991 to the city of Genoa.
 The birds are present in Germany, but their status is unclear.
 They are also found in Spain, where the most common parrot present is the turquoise-fronted amazon.
 Portugal, California (where the birds were largely introduced during the 20th century), Puerto Rico, South Africa, and the Netherlands have also reported sightings of Amazona parrots.
 More than 12 species of amazon parrots can be found in the US state of Florida, mostly around the city of Miami.
 Feral populations are also present in São Paulo, Porto Alegre, Buenos Aires, and Río Cuarto within South America.

 Amazon parrots mostly inhabit forests such as scrub forests, palm groves and rainforests, but some prefer drier areas such as savannas.
 Vinaceous-breasted amazons are thought to prefer parana pine trees, and have been shown to prefer forest fragments or isolated trees, while Tucumán amazons nest at higher elevations than other amazon parrots, mostly in Blepharocalyx trees, within the cloud-forest.
 Yellow-headed amazons nest in the canopy of tall trees, mostly in Astronium graveolens and Enterolobium cyclocarpum.